Researchers receive major grant to help improve the energy efficiency of millions of homes in India

 The project, entitled Residential building energy demand reduction in India (RESIDE), aims to establish an empirical knowledge base to develop a residential building energy code for high-quality, low-energy housing across all five climatic zones in India.

 It has been funded by the UK’s Engineering and Physical Sciences Research Council (EPSRC), the Economic and Social Science Research Council (ESRC) and the Government of India’s Department of Science and Technology (DST).
+DST and Research Councils UK launched the project in Delhi in February 2018.

 Minister of State for Universities and Science, Jo Johnson MP, announced yesterday (1 November) a series of joint UK/India investments in interdisciplinary energy research, including the RESIDE project.